ecos-wtf/website/_posts/2021-03-10-ecos-memory-layout.md

 What's left is to identify where the heap ends.
 The initial heap size is 104528528 size, it's close enough to 100MB (104857600 bytes) so let's just consider the heap is 100MB.

-Understanding how heap allocation works on eCOS will be the subject of a dedicated article.
+Understanding how heap allocation works on eCos will be the subject of a dedicated article.

 # Putting Everything Together